About our Pro Bono Program opportunities

 This is another way for you to get pro bono credit and help the project recruit new attorneys.
 Do you have a special interest in a unique pro bono idea or project?
 Bradley Showman, Pro Bono Coordinator, will meet with you to discuss what you would like to do to help either on an individual or group basis.

 Legal Services Vermont has a robust internship program that matches interested students with a staff attorney to work on a variety of legal matters.
-To find out more, check back here soon or contact email@example.com.
+See how to apply for our 2023 summer internships.